ArcyAmby/Single-Page-Ecommerce/README.md

 1. Install Flowbite as a dependency using NPM by running the following command:

-   npm install flowbite
+>npm install flowbite

-2. Require Flowbite as a plugin inside the tailwind.config.js file:
+2. Require Flowbite as a plugin inside the tailwind.config.js file.

-     module.exports = {

-    plugins: [
-        require('flowbite/plugin')
-    ]

-3. Additionally to your own content data you should add flowbite to apply the classes from the interactive elements in the tailwind.config.js file:
+3. Additionally to your own content data you should add FlowBite to apply the classes from the interactive elements in the tailwind.config.js file.

-   module.exports = {

-    content: [
-        "./node_modules/flowbite/**/*.js"
-    ]

-}

 4. Require the JavaScript code that powers the interactive elements before the end of your <body> tag:

 <script src="../path/to/flowbite/dist/flowbite.min.js"></script>

-Alternatively, you can also use CDN to use flowbite.
+Alternatively, you can also use CDN to use FlowBite.
 Please visit the official documentation here:

 https://flowbite.com/docs/getting-started/quickstart/